Proof of Reserves in Crypto Lending: Why It Matters

 Merkle Tree Proof of Reserves

-Here is how it works:
+Here's how it works:

 On-Chain Proof of Assets

-The challenge arises with:
+The challenges arise with:

-- Cross-chain complexity — assets spread across multiple blockchains requiring verification on each chain
+- Cross-chain complexity — assets spread across multiple blockchains

 Proof of Liabilities